 - If the filters are worn out, you will need to replace them.

-Final thoughts on Shark Vacuum Making Weird Suction Noise
+On Shark Vacuum Making Weird Suction Noise

 Meet Mike O’Connor, (a DIY enthusiast), living in Cincinnati, a city ranked as the noisiest in the USA.